 On the forecasting front, business market managers have initiated "Flash Forecasting Fridays."
 Managers in each of Cumulus' 90 media markets update their forecasts for revenue and expenses on Friday.
 On the following Monday, senior leaders meet to review the overall revenue forecast and expense plan across all the market segments.
 According to Mascitti, executives now can better assess where they are going to finish for the quarter with an understanding of variances to plans to help guide decisions on programming investments.

 The company is also making extensive use of new in-depth sales modeling.
 Using Adaptive Planning, sales managers utilize a sales model based on sellers, advertising products, and media programming.
 The model provides instant visibility into year-over-year metrics and trends over time, such as client advertising spend analysis, with drill down visibility into industry segments, such as automotive or fast food, and whether campaigns were local market or nationwide.
 This helps Cumulus' market owners optimally manage client advertising goals and new advertising products.

 CFO J.P.
 Hannan is very pleased with a cultural shift across the company to more data-driven decision-making.
-"Adaptive Insights was everything we envisioned to move our finance organization forward," he said.
+"Adaptive Insights was everything we envisioned to move our finance organisation forward," he said.
 "Reporting tasks that once took days to complete now take seconds.
 Moreover, it's singularly changed the culture and focus of our company.
 No other tool, financial or otherwise, that we have ever rolled out has ever received this level of universal adoption across our company."